Futurelearn/drone-autoscale/README.md

 API](http://docs.drone.io/api-overview/).

 This mode assumes that your server instance has access to write metrics to Cloudwatch.
-It does not provide any dimensions and simply adds 4 basic metrics:
+It does not provide any dimensions and simply adds 5 basic metrics:

 - `IdleWorkers`
 - `RunningJobs`
 - `PendingJobs`
 - `TotalJobs`
+- `RequiredWorkers`

 The following IAM role should be sufficient: